 How to Clean a Keurig Machine

-Keurig coffee makers are a little different, since they take coffee pods rather than loose coffee grounds in a paper filter.
-You can use white vinegar, however, to “descale” your Keurig just like a regular coffee maker.
+You can use white vinegar to “descale” your Keurig just like any regular coffee maker.

-Stovetop coffee makers, like Moka pots, require more daily diligence than automatic pots, but they’re also an excellent green option because they’re built to last forever...assuming you clean them correctly.
+Moka pots require more daily diligence than automatic pots.
+However, these products are built to last forever...assuming you care for them correctly.

 For Glass Coffee Pots

-Rice is the secret recipe to a sparkling pot.
-Even if you clean your carafe every time, it can become dull after several uses.
 Fill the coffee pot with warm water, a squirt of gentle dish soap, and a bit of rice.
-Give it a good swirl, and scrub it to unlock any grime before rinsing well with clean water.
+Give it a good swirl then scrub it to unlock any grime.
+Rinse well with clean water.

-For more stubborn stains, create a paste from baking soda and water and let it sit for up to an hour.
-An old toothbrush or microfiber cloth (plus elbow grease) should take care of any remaining marks.
+For more stubborn stains, apply a paste of baking soda and water and let it sit for up to an hour.
+An old toothbrush or microfiber cloth should take care of any remaining marks.

-Struggling to remove coffee stains from stainless steel?
-Remove any remaining coffee debris, sprinkle in 1 tablespoon of baking soda, and fill the rest of your carafe or percolator with boiling water.
+To clean stainless steel coffee pots, remove excess coffee debris, sprinkle in 1 tablespoon of baking soda, then fill the container with boiling water.
 Let it sit overnight, rinse thoroughly with clean water, and use as normal.

 Puracy Natural Dish Soap: Powerful, Concentrated, Safe